ar5ham/windows-itpro-docs/windows/privacy/windows-personal-data-services-configuration.md

 Applies to:
 - Windows 10, version 1803

-Microsoft assembled a list of Windows 10 services configuration settings that are useful for personal data privacy protection and related regulations, such as the General Data Protection Regulation (GDPR).
+sdfdsfdssf Microsoft assembled a list of Windows 10 services configuration settings that are useful for personal data privacy protection and related regulations, such as the General Data Protection Regulation (GDPR).
 There is one section with settings for service data that is managed at Microsoft and a section for local data that is managed by an IT organization.

 IT Professionals that are interested in applying these settings via group policies can find the configuration for download [here](https://go.microsoft.com/fwlink/?linkid=874149).